codio/site/source/docs/content/authoring/index.html.md

 Codio Guides is a fully integrated content authoring tool that allows you to write rich teaching content using markdown (and html where needed).

+## Sample Project
+If you created the account for your Codio Trial account then you will find 'Demo Guides Assessments' in your My Projects list.
+You will find instructions in the README.md file when you open the project.

+If it is not there then [click here to install it in your projects list](https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11/).
+Press the 'Use Pack' button to install.

 ## Why should I use it?
 If you are creating any type of coding tutorial or you are creating educational content, then you will find this enormously helpful.